 Outside of EBC Ann is an active member and former Board President of the Massachusetts Environmental Education Society and participates on the Website Committee of the New England Women in Energy and the Environment.

 Jackson Bailey is the Marketing & Program Manager for the Environmental Business Council of New England.
 Jackson joined the EBC in August 2017.
 He previously interned with the non-profit Clean Production Action in Somerville, MA, as well as Citizens for a Healthy Bay in Tacoma, WA.

 Jackson manages all aspects of the EBC’s email communications, social media presence, website, and contact databases.
 He plays an integral role in handling communications & marketing, program support, and assists with EBC’s operational goals.
 Jackson received his Bachelor’s in Communications with a Concentration in Environmental Studies from the University of Massachusetts Amherst.

 Stephanie Succar is the Administrative Assistant for the Environmental Business Council of New England.
 Stephanie joined the EBC in March 2020.
-She previously worked with the non-profit Women’s Bar Association in Downtown, Boston, as well as Friends of Matènwa in Cambridge, MA.
+She previously worked with the non-profit Women’s Bar Association in Boston as well as Friends of Matènwa in Cambridge, MA.

-Stephanie manages the EBC’s administration, including finances, marketing, industry and vendor relationships, and EBC events and programs.
-Stephanie received her Bachelor’s in Communications and Media Studies from Emmanuel College.
+Stephanie assists EBC staff in non-profit administration, marketing, database management, and EBC events and programs.
+She received her Bachelor’s in Communications and Media Studies from Emmanuel College.